maksimowiczm/FoodYou/README.md

 ### ✨ Features

 - **Material You Design**: Dynamic theming for a visually cohesive experience.
-- **Edge-to-Edge Design**: Utilizes the full screen for a more immersive experience.
 - **Interactive Home Page**: Built with cards offering key functionalities.
 - **Open Food Facts Integration**: Fetches food data for accurate tracking.
+- **Edge-to-Edge Design**: Utilizes the full screen for a more immersive experience.
+- **Predictive Back Feature**: A seamless navigation experience with predictive back.
 - **Extensible & Open-Source**: Built to be customizable and community-driven.

 ### 🔄 Similar Apps